sedostheatre/sedos.co.uk/input/shows/2011-assassins.md

       ><footer><cite>Assassins, 2011, Sardines</cite></footer>

-      >Assassins is rarely staged well and you be hard pressed to find a better amateur production.
+      > Assassins is rarely staged well and you be hard pressed to find a better amateur production.
 Kudos to Sedos!!

-      ><footer><cite>Assassins, 2011, asmagazine.co.uk</cite></footer>
 RedirectFrom:
   - 2011/assassins.htm
 ---